WebAssembly/spec/spectec/test-prose/TEST.md

 1. Assert: Due to validation, x < |$funcaddr()|.
 2. Push (REF.FUNC_ADDR $funcaddr()[x]) to the stack.

-execution_of_REF.TEST
+execution_of_REF.TEST rt
-1. YetI: TODO: It is likely that the value stack of two rules are differ.
+1. Assert: Due to validation, a value is on the top of the stack.
+2. Pop ref from the stack.
+3. YetI: TODO: prem_to_instr: Unsupported rule prem.

-execution_of_REF.CAST
+execution_of_REF.CAST rt
-1. YetI: TODO: It is likely that the value stack of two rules are differ.
+1. Assert: Due to validation, a value is on the top of the stack.
+2. Pop ref from the stack.
+3. YetI: TODO: prem_to_instr: Unsupported rule prem.

 execution_of_STRUCT.NEW_DEFAULT x
 1. YetI: Expand: `%~~%`($type(z, x), STRUCT_comptype(`%%`(mut, zt)*{mut zt})).